SimmonsRitchie/business-days-js/readme.md

 ![npm](https://img.shields.io/npm/v/business-days-js)
 ![npm bundle size](https://img.shields.io/bundlephobia/min/business-days-js)

-Determines whether a given date and time is on a weekend or a public holiday in the U.S. This package can also add business days to a specified date to calculate a new date.
+Determines whether a given date and time is on a weekend or a public holiday in the U.S. Can also add business days to a specified date to calculate a new date.

 This package uses [dayjs](https://www.npmjs.com/package/dayjs) and [date-holidays](https://www.npmjs.com/package/date-holidays).